mmfausnaugh/tica/README.md

   python setup.py sdist
   pip3 install -e .
   ```

-Setting up a virtual environement is considered best practice.

 Instead, you can  add the `tica` directory to you `PYTHONPATH` environment variable and `tica/bin` to your `PATH`.